 Fortunately for the majority of men, hair that hits the mid-point in thickness as well as length is the ideal scenario.
 “Around 80 per cent have medium-weight hair, and growing this is the perfect way to enhance its natural texture,” adds Steve Robinson from multi-award-winning salon chain Electric.

 Whether yours is straight, curly or afro, the type of medium-length hairstyle you go for will be dependent on factors such as your overall style, face shape and hair type.

 For a low-effort, high-style cut that leans towards the shorter side of medium, it’s hard to go wrong with a tight back and sides.
-With this, leave enough length left on top to work through some product for a look that was as relevant in your granddad’s day as it is yours.
+With this, leave enough length left on top to work through some product (think, hair mousse for men or men’s hair gel) for a look that was as relevant in your granddad’s day as it is yours.